Matrix Product Density Operators: when do they have a local parent Hamiltonian?: Main results

 \subsection{Decay of CMI for Y-shaped channels with a forgetful component}

 Although we have shown the upper bound of CMI for bistochastic Y-shaped channels, they are only a small portion of the space of channels.
-Here, we show another suggestive result towards Conjecture~\ref{conj:main}.
+Here, we show another suggestive result towards Question~\ref{question:main}.

 \begin{prop} Consider a Y-shaped channel $\CN:C \rightarrow B_1 C$ such that there is a constant $0\le\eta <1$, a forgetful channel $F$ and another channel $\cN'$ such that

 where $F[\rho] = \sigma $ maps any state to the same state.
 Then for any tripartite state $\rho_{A'B'C}$, the CMI contracts after applying $\CN$,